manya0702/Predicting-The-Age-Of-An-Abalone-Using-ANN/README.md

 7. Feature selection, feature engineering, scaling and PCA (on numerical features to reduce noise)
 8. One Hot Encoding (categorical features)
 9. Concatenating numerical and categorical features
 10. Scaling the targets
-11.Training the   model
+11. Training the model
-12.Prepare the test data set
+12. Prepare the test data set
-13.Evaluate the model on the test data
+13. Evaluate the model on the test data

  **Result**